duckpunch/godash/README.md

 Roadmap
 -------

-Currently working on sequences and variations API.
+Sporadically working on sequences and variations API.

 Then, in no particular order.